nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 ### Shapefile

-Shapefile is a widely used format for exchanging vector geodata and can be used as an alternative to the GeoJSON format in the context of Field Desktop.
+Shapefile is a widely used format for exchanging vector geodata and can be used as an alternative to the GeoJSON format in the context of iSkavo.

 As with the GeoJSON import, **no new resources** are created when importing Shapefile data.
 Instead, **geometries are added** to existing resources.
 To import new resources, use one of the two formats *CSV* or *JSON Lines* and then add geometries to the newly created resources using the Shapefile import.

 #### Structure

 A Shapefile consists of a group of several files, some of which are optional.
-When exporting from Field Desktop, files with the following extensions are created:
+When exporting from iSkavo, files with the following extensions are created:

 * *shp*: Contains the actual geodata.
 * *dbf*: Contains the attribute table data, i.e. data of the associated resource (see section *Attribute table*).